-Flight Lieutenant Louis Romeo Dubuc (10982) served in the Royal Canadian Air Force during World War Two.
+Flight Lieutenant Louis Romeo Dubuc (10982) served in the Royal Canadian Air Force during the Second World War.
 Born on 10th June 1907, he was the son of William Dubuc and Evelyn Dubuc of Fort Saskatchewan, Alberta, Canada.

 From 19th August 1931, he served with the Royal Canadian Mounted Police.
 Canada remembers Louis Romeo Dubuc as the first licensed pilot from Fort Saskatchewan.
 After two years as a regular constable, he took a role as an air observer in the Preventive Service Patrols in 1933.
 In 1937, he became one of the first members of the new RCMP Aviation Section.